BBVAEngineering/ember-cli-workbox/README.md

 Service Workers break the Refresh button because they behave like “apps,” refusing to update while the app is still running, in order to maintain code consistency and client-side data consistency.
 We can write code to notify users when a new version is available.

 This addon make it easy for you and implements [google recommendation](https://developers.google.com/web/tools/workbox/guides/advanced-recipes#offer_a_page_reload_for_users).
-Basically, what you have to do is subscribing to the event `newSWWaiting`.
+Basically, what you have to do is subscribing to the event `waiting`.
 When event is triggered, send a message to sw in order to launch `skipWaiting + clients.claim` on it to turn it active (you can do this just calling forceActivate method on serviceWorkerService).
 When service worker became active it will send a message "reload-window" and "newSWActive" will be triggered.

 **Example of the event**